alexpilotti/python-miramode/README.md

 ## Requirements

 1. Python 3.9 and above
-2. Gatttool, a common BLE CLI tool on Linux
+2. A Bluetooth Low Energy (BLE) interface, already included in Raspberry Pi devices, MacBooks and most laptops
+3. On Linux, make sure the _bluez_ package is installed
-3. Install this project:
+4. Install this project:

 ```console
 cd python-miramode